svdgraaf/serverless-plugin-stack-outputs/README.md

   - serverless-plugin-stack-outputs
 ```

 And it will automagically work.
-Whenever you call `sls info` or `sls deploy`, the outputs will be appended to output.
-You can also only get the outputs via `sls info outputs`.
+Whenever you call `sls info --verbose` or `sls deploy --verbose`, the outputs will be appended to output.
+You can also get just the stack outputs via `sls info outputs`.

 # Example
 ![Example](https://raw.githubusercontent.com/svdgraaf/serverless-plugin-stack-outputs/master/docs/example.gif)